 E-mail marketing… is it still a thing in 2017?

 Yes, it is.
 While many marketers believe that email marketing is becoming obsolete due to the widespread of social media, you can still rely on this traditional marketing strategy if you want to stay close to your customers and be able to reach them all.

 For instance, you can rely on Facebook in order to reach your customers and fans but we all know how this popular social media platform delivers your messages.
-Your posts and messages will be visible to just a small percent of your customers.
-The number increases if you are paying for boosts but at the same time, if you want to deliver daily news, it will cost a lot.
-At least, it will cost more than an email marketing campaign.
+Your posts and messages will be visible to just a small percentage of your customers.
+The numbers increase only if you’re paying for boosts but at the same time if you want to deliver daily news it will cost a lot.
+At least, it will cost more than an e-mail marketing campaign.

-According to Capterra, email marketing has a return of investment of nearly 44x.
+According to Capterra, e-mail marketing has a return on investment of nearly 44x.

 This means that for every dollar spent on a newsletter, you get a return of 44 dollars.

 Is this a motive to start doing it right now?
 Of course, it is.